-(Sex-positive isn't as kinky as people think.)
+(Being sex-positive isn't as kinky as it sounds.)

 Admitting you’re a sex-positive parent can feel weird.